platformsh/platformsh-docs/src/configuration/app-containers.md

  value of "type" declared in that same file.

 > **Note**
-> In the first example above, you could very well have something
+> In the first example above you could very well have something
 > like `mycache: "arediscache:redis"` instead of `redis: "redis:redis"` (if in
 > `services.yaml` you named a service of the type `redis` with `arediscache`.